VultureProject/vulture-doc/vultureOS/docs/applications/backend.md

 `HTTP health check` :  Enable the health check for this backend.

-`Header select` : Name of the inserted header.
+`Header select` : [Health check] Name of the inserted header.

-`Header value` : Value of the inserted header.
+`Header value` : [Health check] Value of the inserted header.

-`Close the connection cleanly` : Allow HAProxy for sending a FIN packet instead of RST.
+`Close the connection cleanly` : [Health check] Allow HAProxy to send a FIN packet instead of RST.

-`HTTP Health Check expected` : Expected answer sent by the server, can be :
+`HTTP Health Check expected` : [Health check] Expected answer sent by the server, can be :

  - **Status code is**
  - **Status code match regex**